 Perhaps it is time to reprogram our thinking, as thinking drives behavior and it is our behavior that generates the responses that we get from other people.
 This kind of help can come from a number of sources: reading articles on behavioral psychology; learning the process of personal and professional goal setting; or perhaps studying the behavioral characteristics of great leaders.
 Any of these and others can move you beyond stuck and help you save your ship – your career.

-All Business Development professionals require ongoing training to move beyond the kind of behavior that frustrates and confuses us.
+All professionals interacting with customers require ongoing training to move beyond the kind of behavior that frustrates and confuses us.
 To paraphrase General Honoré, this periodic investment in our professional and personal development will keep us from getting “SOS” or “Stuck On Stupid”.